 (b) The distance between vehicle and remote-control device exceeds the specified maximum RCP operating range (SRCPmax); or

-(c) The detection of the driver is lost.
+(c) The detection of the driver is lost; or

+(d) There is a rapid increase in the motion of the driver.

 New paragraph 5.6.1.3.1.4., insert to read:

 5.6.1.3.1.4.
-For RCP systems based on detection of driver position and motion the manufacturer shall provide the technical authorities with an explanation how a person is identified as the driver and how this person is tracked.
+For RCP systems based on detection of driver position and motion the manufacturer shall provide the technical service information on how a person is identified as the driver, how this person is tracked, and how the driver initiates and terminates control.
+This shall be subject to agreement of the technical service.

 II.
 Justification